 Outcome: When the 12-week campaign concluded, the Bedford community had reduced its collective carbon footprint by 25 tons (the equivalent of driving 56,000 fewer miles) and sustained a commitment to lower meat consumption.
 This behavior change coincided with significant increases in residents’ perceived abilities to prepare and order plant-based options.
 These increases were often attributed to elevated concerns over climate change, improved proficiencies as cooks, and changes to their local food environment.

 When a community commits to change, it can achieve outstanding results in a short time.
-And that’s precisely what happened in Bedford, N.Y., -- a small town about 40 miles north of New York City – when a group of volunteers decided to use Meatless Monday as part of their broader Bedford 2020 environmental sustainability initiative.
+And that’s precisely what happened in Bedford, New York—a small town about 40 miles north of New York City—when a group of volunteers decided to use Meatless Monday as part of their broader Bedford 2020 environmental sustainability initiative.
 Bedford 2020 (renamed Bedford 2030) is a movement dedicated to addressing the urgent issue of climate change by reducing greenhouse gas emissions and preserving natural resources.

 Meatless Monday, in collaboration with the Johns Hopkins Center for a Livable Future, provided Bedford 2020 members with a suite of resources, including social media assets, printable posters and flyers, and educational materials related to plant-based foods' environmental and health benefits.
 Additionally, Meatless Monday developed a community communications package that included recipes, tips, and a weekly newsletter sign-up.